 All persons making reports of compliance concerns are assured that such reports will be treated as confidential to the extent permitted by law.
 Such reports will be shared with others only on a bona fide need-to-know basis.
-Vanderbilt prohibits retaliation and will take no adverse action against persons who make such reports in good faith ("whistleblowers), even if the report turns out not to be correct.
-Any faculty or staff member who believes that he or she has been subjected to or affected by retaliatory conduct for reporting a suspected violation of an FCA or for refusing to engage in activity that would be a violation of an FCA should report such retaliation to the university compliance officer or medical center compliance officer.
+Vanderbilt prohibits retaliation and will take no adverse action against persons who make such reports in good faith ("whistleblowers"), even if the report turns out to be incorrect.
+Any faculty or staff member who believes that they/she/he has been subjected to or affected by retaliatory conduct for reporting a suspected violation of an FCA or for refusing to engage in activity that would be a violation of an FCA should report such retaliation to the University Compliance Officer.

-Kickbacks
+F. Kickbacks

-It is against university policy for any person acting on behalf of the university to accept or pay a kickback.
-When someone who can influence purchasing decisions made at the university takes money or anything of value from a vendor, it can be considered a kickback, which is illegal.
-No gifts or accommodations of any nature, including unrestricted grants, may be accepted by the university or individual members of the university community when to do so would place them in a prejudicial or compromising position, interfere in any way with the impartial discharge of their duties to the university, or reflect adversely on their integrity or that of the university.
+It is against University policy for any person acting on behalf of the University to accept or pay a kickback.
+When someone who can influence purchasing decisions made at the University takes money or anything of value from a vendor, it can be considered a kickback, which is illegal.
+No gifts or accommodations of any nature, including unrestricted grants, may be accepted by the University or individual members of the University community when to do so would place them in a prejudicial or compromising position, interfere in any way with the impartial discharge of their duties to the University, or reflect adversely on their integrity or that of the University.